PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 $$\mathrm{Pr}(X = n) = \dfrac{\lambda^n e^{-\lambda}}{n!}\,.$$

+A derivation of this formula can be found (here)[https://medium.com/@andrew.chamberlain/deriving-the-poisson-distribution-from-the-binomial-distribution-840cc1668239].

-Furthermore, the probability of observing exactly *n* customers in the next *t* hours is given by
+Furthermore, if we use *λ* to denote the rate of customers arriving (instead of average arrival in one hour), and use *t* to denote time, the probability of observing exactly *n* customers in time period *t* is given by

 $$\mathrm{Pr}(X = n) = \dfrac{(\lambda t)^n e^{-\lambda t}}{n!}\,.$$

-* SHUANGER: provide link out to an explanation of where this formula comes from.

 A related question is how long we will have to wait for the next customer to arrive.
 Specifically, what are the chances that this customer will arrive after *t* units of time?
 If we let *T* be the random variable corresponding to our wait time, then the probability of *T* being less than *t* is the probability of seeing zero customers in this time period: